Armok628/csl2/README.md

 3. Use the `INIT(lispname,cname)` macro in the init function to make the function available.

 See example.c for a heavily annotated example.
 See core.c for more complex examples.
 See arith.c for even more examples (and a ton of lazy macros).
+See lmath.c for bindings to C's standard math library.

 ##### Memory management guidelines for new built-in functions: